Arthritis and Arthritic Pain in

 Arthritis and Arthritic Pain in Bulldogs and French Bulldogs in English Bulldogs, French Bulldogs and American Bulldogs, as in humans, is a progressive, degenerative disease that worsens with time.
 Arthritis affects the smooth articular cartilage of your bulldog’s joints, this cartilage is responsible for covering and protecting the bone in the joint and allows your bulldog’s joints to move and bend without pain.
 When this cartilage becomes injured and worn down, the bone loses its protection.
 The now exposed articulating bone parts start rubbing against each other when your bulldog moves, causing inflammation and pain.
 As pain increases, your bulldog’s will to move and exercise decreases.
 There are many factors that can lead to arthritis in bulldogs.
 Some of these factors include obesity, joint infection, traumatic injury (resulting from car accidents or other physical trauma), cranial cruciate ligament rupture, medial patella luxation, elbow dysplsia and hip dysplasia

-Dr. Kraemer’s Arthritis and Arthritic pain in Bulldogs Tip #2 (www.Vet4HealthyPet.com): I now offer non-pharmaceutical treatment modalities that treat inflamtion and pain and are highly effective, low cost, non-invasive, pain free and with no adverse effects.
-These modalities include Class 4 Cold Laser Therapy, Pulse Electromagnetic Field (PEMF), as well as Stem Cell Therapy and Plasma-rich Platelet Therapy.
+Arthritis and Arthritic pain in Bulldogs Tip #2: I now offer non-pharmaceutical treatment modalities that treat inflammation and pain and are highly effective, low cost, non-invasive, pain-free and with no adverse effects.
+These modalities include Class 4 Cold Laser Therapy, Pulse Electromagnetic Field (PEMF), as well as Platelet rich Plasma Therapy.
 These non-invasive procedures are highly beneficial, as they are not harmful to your pet and they offer a long-term solution to the suffering and pain that can come with arthritis.

-nd cats) own natural “repair” cells to regenerate the cells in an affected area.
-This self healing, anti inflammatory, pain relief treatment is called Stem Cell Therapy and it can also be stored for future treatments (Cryobanking)
+Arthritis and Arthritic pain in Bulldogs Tip #3: I also offer an in house cutting edge regenerative technology which uses your pet’s own healthy natural repair cells to regenerate the cells in an affected area.
+This self-healing, anti-inflammatory, pain relief treatment is called Stem Cell Therapy and it can also be stored for future treatments (Cryobanking)